open-energy-transition/pypsa-zambia/doc/home/introduction.md

 ## Data Management System

-PyPSA-Zambia has a comprehensive set of pre-compiled datasets which provides all the inputs needed to build and run an energy system model for any country of the world.
-A specification of modelling-ready databundles is available in `configs/bundle_config.yaml`.
+PyPSA-Zambia has a comprehensive set of pre-compiled datasets which provides all the inputs needed to build and run an energy system model for the country, some of which are inherited from PyPSA Earth.
+A specification of modelling-ready databundles is available in `configs/bundle_config.yaml` while some of the more Zambia specific datasets can be found in the implemented data version approach in `retrieve.smk`.
+More information can be found in the [data sources](https://pypsa-zambia--295.org.readthedocs.build/en/295/data_sources/) section of the documentation.

 The datasets are available for various spatial scales, from global to national ones and can be extracted at an initial stage of running the model as described in `Installation` section.
 A data management system `retrieve_databundle_light` selects the databundles which matches best settings defined in the configuration file and extracts them automatically.

-Below is a list of these custom datasets used in the PyPSA-ZM model:
-* GloFAS hydro datasets for Zambia: Inflow files for varying years for the country Zambia extracted from GloFAS dataset, which builds GloFAS-based hydro inflow profiles at plant locations, they are built by `build_glofas_profile`
-* ERA5 Cutouts for Zambia: Cutout file for varying years for the country Zambia built using the ERA5 dataset and are available for the years 2013, 2023, 2024 and 2025
-* `data/line_types.csv`: A csv containing Zambia specific line types
-* Mining raster: A spatial raster of mining demand intensity, built from the `zambia_provincial_mining_demand.csv` that has demand data from ERB and the `zambia_pangaea_mining_polygons.csv`
-* Sapp details: `data/sapp_countries.csv`, `data/sapp_links.csv`
-* `data/biomass.geojson`: Information about Zambia's biomass potential per province and is used by `add_biomass_potential()` to set `p_nom_max` constraints on biomass generators
-* `data/custom_powerplants.csv`: Overrides powerplantmatching with curated inventory of Zambian generators.

 ## Folder structure